tanaypuntambekar/MNIST-Handwritten-Digit-Recognisation/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://editor.analyticsvidhya.com/uploads/80438MnistExamples.png)

-Using Tensorflow and Keras, built a Neural Network to preict the image with an accuracy of 97%
+Using Tensorflow and Keras, built a Neural Network to predict the image with an accuracy of 97%